damalialutfiani/Quizz-on-codecademy/Learn Microsoft Excel for Data Analysis-Lesson3 Handling Data.md

 7. You’ve been given a brand-new dataset to work with, and want to inspect the numeric data for validity before diving in.
 How would you go about looking for missing data?

--	**Filter the columns one at a time by (Blanks).**
+    a.  **Filter the columns one at a time by (Blanks).**
--	Filter all the columns simultaneously by (Blanks).
+    b.
+Filter all the columns simultaneously by (Blanks).
--	Scroll through th etable looking for missing data.
+    c.
+Scroll through th etable looking for missing data.